fetchcord/FetchCord/readme.md

 NOTE: you need neofetch to be also installed for this to work.

 If you want to remove FetchCord you can run `pip3 uninstall fetchcord`

+You can copy the discord script to somewhere in PATH to have fetchcord run upon opening discord, making sure the discord script is executable. `sudo chmod +x /path/to/discord/script`

 ### Run